Clarke Schmidt: Professional career

 The New York Yankees selected Schmidt in the first round, with the 16th overall selection, of the 2017 MLB draft.
 On June 24, 2017, the Yankees signed Schmidt for a $2,184,300 signing bonus.
 He did not see any action in 2017 after signing due to the surgery.
 He made his professional debut in 2018 and spent time with the GCL Yankees of the Rookie-level Gulf Coast League and Staten Island Yankees of the Low-A New York-Penn League, going 0–3 with a 3.09 ERA in 23 1/3 innings pitched between the two teams.

 Schmidt began 2019 with the Tampa Tarpons of the High-A Florida State League.
 In August, the Yankees promoted him to the Trenton Thunder of the Double-A Eastern League.

 The Yankees promoted Schmidt to the major leagues on September 4, 2020.
 He made his major league debut that day as a relief pitcher.

 In the beginning of spring training for the 2021 season, Schmidt was shut down due to a common extensor strain in his right elbow and no ligament damage was shown in an MRI.
 On March 27, 2021, Schmidt was placed on the 60-day injured list.
 On August 12, Schmidt was activated off of the injured list and optioned to the Triple-A Scranton/Wilkes-Barre RailRiders.

 Schmidt made the Yankees Opening Day roster for the 2022 season.
 He earned his first major league win on April 19.
 On July 24, Schmidt recorded his first career save after tossing three scoreless innings against the Baltimore Orioles.
 He made 14 starts for New York, compiling a 4-4 record and 3.32 ERA with 73 strikeouts across 78 2/3 innings pitched.

-On July 10, 2025, the Yankees announced that Schmidt would undergo a second Tommy John surgery, ending his season.
+On July 10, 2025, the Yankees announced that Schmidt would undergo Tommy John surgery for the second time of his career, ending his season.

+Schmidt began the 2026 season on the 60-day injured list, still recovering from Tommy John surgery he had the previous year.